Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Bookings.md

 The *POSTINGS* tab displays all existing postings in the selected posting period in chronological order.
 The posting details displayed in columns are read-only.

 In all tabs of the *Post* menu entry, an identical header is displayed.
-For detailed information on the contained elements and the corresponding functions, see [Header](./01_Header.md).
+For detailed information on the contained elements and the corresponding functions, see [Postings header](./01_Header.md).

 **Postings list**